 As stated above, Airbnb offers up to $1 million in liability insurance to pay for injuries that occur during a stay.
 If the owner of the Airbnb was not properly licensed and insured at the time of your injury, however, you may be able to file a lawsuit against the property owner directly, instead.
 The owner may have other forms of insurance available to pay for your medical bills and losses or be required to pay for your injuries out of pocket.

-If you or a loved one has been injured while renting an Airbnb in Denver, Colorado, don’t hesitate to contact the Denver personal injury attorneys at Fang Law Firm for a free consultation.
+If you or a loved one has been injured while renting an Airbnb in Denver, Colorado, don’t hesitate to contact the Denver personal injury attorneys at Fang Accident Lawyers for a free consultation.
 You may be entitled to financial compensation for your present and future losses.
 Our lawyers have years of experience in personal injury and premises liability law and know how to pursue maximum compensation.
 We can thoroughly investigate your Airbnb accident, collect evidence of property owner negligence or fault, and negotiate with insurance adjusters on your behalf.
 Call (720) 379-6363 today for a free consultation.